• Skip to primary navigation

 Nevertheless, intestinal permeability may lead to other diseases like liver; When toxins get into the bloodstream through the leaky gut, the toxins might cause inflammation in your liver during the blood purification.

-Lectin is found in all food.
-Unless you are having any allergy with any given food, you can't be allergic to every food, can you?
+Lectin is found in all foods.
+Unless you have an allergy of a given type of food, you can't be allergic to all food, can you?
 Then please don't board the anti-lectin wagon.

-Whole grains are beneficial to your health, they don't cause inflammation but rather reduce it.
-Include them in your food rather than the processed ones.
+Whole grains are beneficial to your health, and they actually don't cause inflammation but rather reduce it.
+Include them in your food by reducing the processed grains.

 Omega 6